OnkarBhattacharya/PortfolioForge/README.md

     ```
     Open [http://localhost:9002](http://localhost:9002) to see your application.

+2.  **Create an Account**: Sign up using your email or a social provider to get full access.

-2.  **Import Your Data**: Navigate to the "Import Data" page to upload your CV or connect your LinkedIn and GitHub accounts.
+3.  **Import Your Data**: Navigate to the "Import Data" page to upload your CV or paste your LinkedIn data.

+4.  **Add Projects**: Go to the "Projects" page to add your projects manually.

-3.  **Use the AI Assistant**: Go to the "AI Assistant" page to generate compelling descriptions and summaries for your portfolio based on the data you provided.
+5.  **Use the AI Assistant**: Go to the "AI Assistant" page to generate compelling descriptions and summaries based on the data you provided.

-4.  **Customize**: Explore the `src` directory to customize pages, components, and styling.
+6.  **Customize**: Explore the `src` directory to customize pages, components, and styling.
 The main page is located at `src/app/page.tsx`.

-5.  **Deploy**: When you're ready, you can deploy your application to Firebase Hosting.
+7.  **Deploy**: When you're ready, you can deploy your application to a hosting provider like Firebase Hosting.